-Where k = agent capacity edition and t = simulation time.
+k = agent edition capacity and t = simulation time.

-Documents' probabilities are updated as follows, at the beginning of the simulation every document has the same probability, 1 / (total number of documents).
-After each iteration, as can be seen in pseudocode, the probability of one document is calculated taking into account the editions made to itself and total editions made in the system.
+The documents’ probabilities are updated as follows: at the beginning of the simulation, every document has the same probability, 1 per total number of documents.
+After each iteration, as can be seen in the pseudocode, the probability of one document is calculated taking into account the editions made to it and the total editions made in the system.

 Experimental design

-The probability of connection between two agents, given a determined amount of agents, depends on the simulation time and the agent capacity edition.
-We observe the co-author editions network structural properties according to assigned three parameters (total agents, time simulation and agent capacity).
+The probability of connection between two agents, given a determined number of agents, depends on the simulation time and the agent edition capacity.
+We observed the structural properties of the co-author editions network according to three assigned parameters: total agents, time simulation and agent edition capacity.

 Each parameter was evaluated as follows: total agents between 101 and 103.
-For each total agents the time simulation was evaluated from 2 times to 10 times the amount of agents.
-The agent capacity edition was evaluated from 1 to 10.
-Each simulation was runned 80 times, thus, the measurements presents in lines below correspond to the average over 80 simulations.
+For each agent, the time simulation was evaluated from 2 times to 10 times the number of agents.
+Agent edition capacity was evaluated from 1 to 10.
+Each simulation was run 80 times, thus the measurements presented below correspond to the average over 80 simulations.

-Experiments were performed in NetLogo 5.0.5 \cite{NetLogo} con una extensión implementada para exportar los grafos resultantes del modelo en formato graph6 \cite{Extensión} y los análisis fueron realizados en mathematica 9 \cite{Mathematica}
+Experiments were performed in NetLogo 5.0.5 \cite{NetLogo} with an implemented extension to export the resulting graph graph6 \cite{Extensión}, and the analysis was performed in Mathematica 9 \cite{Mathematica}.

 Results

-Besides of the results of the model, it was developed a framework to study networks constructed from interaction rules in a micro level.
-It allows to study the collective intelligence based on network science approach.
+Aside from the produced results, the model was developed as a framework to study networks constructed from interaction rules at a micro level.
+It allows for the study of collective intelligence based on a network science approach.

-Figure 1. show the clustering coefficient for each amount of agents and the Wiki ITRB 2011.
-In a) b) and c) the results show how to evolve the curve of average clustering coefficient over 80 simulations.
-The clustering coefficient in wiki system have the same behaviour.
-It is consistent with clustering coefficient in small world networks.
+Figure 1 shows the clustering coefficient for each number of agents and the WikITRB 2011.
+In a, b and c, the results show how the curve of the average clustering coefficient evolved over 80 simulations.
+The clustering coefficient in wiki systems demonstrates the same behavior and is consistent with the clustering coefficient in small world networks.